mario-gellrich-zhaw/python_mqtt/README.md

 Before you begin, ensure you have the following hardware and software:

 - **Hardware:**
-  - Raspberry Pi (I use Pi Model B with 4 GB RAM)
+  - Raspberry Pi (I use a Pi Model B with 4 GB RAM)
   - Sense Hat
   - Internet connection